Home » News & Updates » Changing Beneficiaries Before Your Divorce is Final

 The court determined that this was a novel issue and remanded the matter “to consider the equities of the parties and provide an equitable remedy for a violation of the statutory injunction.”

 If you are involved in a divorce case, it is critical that you understand your legal rights and responsibilities.
-At the Law Offices of Martin Heller Potempa & Sheppard PLLC, we offer experienced legal advice.
+At Martin Heller Potempa & Sheppard PLLC, we offer experienced legal advice.
 Contact us to schedule an appointment.